Downtown Ottawa: Characteristics

 The towers of downtown Ottawa are not as tall as those in other cities, as legislation prevented buildings being built taller than 150 feet until the 1960s, so as not to overshadow the Parliament Buildings and the Peace Tower (similar to Washington, D.C.'s Heights of Buildings Act).
 Today, several buildings are taller than the Peace Tower, with the tallest being the 29-storey Place de Ville (Tower C) at 112 m, which was built above the height limit, and several hotels being slightly shorter but with 30-35 stories.

 The downtown employs about 100,000 people and currently holds around 20 e6sqft of office space.

 Surrounding areas

 East of the canal, but west of King Edward Avenue, including the Rideau Centre and the ByWard Market, is also normally considered downtown, and is referred to locally as 'Lowertown' or Lower Town.
 The residential neighbourhoods around the central business district are also generally referred to as being downtown.
-These include Centretown to the south and Sandy Hill and Lower Town to the east.
-North of the Ottawa River the centre of Gatineau, Quebec can be considered an extension of Ottawa's downtown.